-It can also be indicative of conditions such as chronic obstructive pulmonary disease, heart disease, Cushing’s disease, and Crohn’s syndrome.
+It can also indicate conditions such as chronic obstructive pulmonary disease, heart disease, Cushing’s disease, and Crohn’s syndrome.

 Low bicarbonate values are seen due to rapid breathing and an overdose of alcohol or aspirin.

-Severe malnutrition, burns, shock, liver or kidney disease, hyperthyroidism , uncontrolled diabetes, or a massive heart attack can also lower the value of bicarbonate.
+Severe malnutrition, burns, shock, liver or kidney disease, hyperthyroidism, uncontrolled diabetes, or a massive heart attack can also lower bicarbonate value.

 A reference range is a set of values that helps the healthcare professional interpret a medical examination.

 It can vary with age, gender, and other factors.
-Reference ranges may also vary between laboratories, in value and in units depending on the instruments used and the method of establishing the reference ranges.
+Reference ranges may also vary between laboratories, in value, and units depending on the instruments used and the method of establishing the reference ranges.

-Most of the time, the total carbon dioxide (TCO2) blood test is ordered as part of a complete metabolic panel.
-It can also be ordered as part of a panel to measure electrolyte levels.
+The total carbon dioxide (TCO2) blood test is usually ordered as part of a complete metabolic panel.
+It can also be called part of a panel to measure electrolyte levels.

-When there are changes in the levels of bicarbonate within the body, it indicates that someone could be retaining too much fluids or not being able to retain enough fluids.
+When there are changes in the levels of bicarbonate within the body, it indicates that someone could be retaining too many fluids or not able to retain enough fluids.

 This is because the kidneys are one of the primary organs that help regulate bicarbonate levels in the body.

-A panel can also be independently requested to determine if a treatment plan is being effective.
+A panel can also be independently requested to determine if a treatment plan is effective.

-A normal test result is considered to be 23 to 29 milliequivalents per liter [mEq / L].
+A typical test result is 23 to 29 milliequivalents per liter [mEq / L].

 Your doctor will order a carbon dioxide blood test based on your symptoms.
 Signs of an oxygen and carbon dioxide imbalance or a pH imbalance include: